yields/on-select/Readme.md

 # on-select

-  Invoke a callback on user selection
+  Invoke a callback when the user selects text in the page using the mouse or the keyboard.

 ## Installation